EducationalTestingService/rsmtool/doc/pipeline.rst

    :align: center

-As its primary input, RSMTool takes a CSV feature file with numeric, non-sparse features and a human score as input, :ref:`preprocesses <preprocessing_steps>` them and lets you try several different regression models (including Ridge, SVR, AdaBoost, and Random Forests) to try and predict the human score from the features.
+As its primary input, RSMTool takes a CSV feature file with numeric, non-sparse features and a human score as input, :ref:`pre-processes <feature_preprocessing>` them and lets you train a regression-based **Scoring Model** to predict the human score from the features.
+Available regression models include Ridge, SVR, AdaBoost, and Random Forests, among many others.

-The model is then applied to generate scores for the new data set preprocessed using the same :ref:`preprocessing parameters <preprocessing_parameters>`.
-In addition to ``raw`` predicted scores, the ``prediction analysis`` component of the RSMTool generates several types of :ref:`post-processed scores <score_postprocessing>` commonly used in automated scoring.
+This trained model can then be used to generate scores for a held-out evaluation data whose feature values are pre-processed using the same :ref:`Pre-processing Parameters <preprocessing_parameters>`.
+In addition to the ``raw`` scores predicted by the model, the **Prediction Analysis** component of the pipline generates several additional :ref:`post-processed scores <score_postprocessing>` that are commonly used in automated scoring.

-The primary output of RSMTool is a comprehensive, customizable HTML statistical report that contains the multiple analyses required for a comprehensive evaluation of an automated scoring model including feature descriptives, subgroup comparisons, model statistics, as well as several different evaluation measures illustrating model efficacy.
-Details about these various analyses are provided in a separate `technical paper <https://github.com/EducationalTestingService/rsmtool/raw/master/doc/rsmtool.pdf>`_.
+The primary output of RSMTool is a comprehensive, customizable HTML statistical report that contains the multiple analyses required for a comprehensive evaluation of an automated scoring model including descriptive analyses for all features, model analyses, subgroup comparisons, as well as several different evaluation measures illustrating model efficacy.
+Details of these various analyses are provided in a separate `technical paper <https://github.com/EducationalTestingService/rsmtool/raw/master/doc/rsmtool.pdf>`_.

 In addition to the HTML report, RSMTool also saves the intermediate outputs of all of the performed analyses as :ref:`CSV files <intermediate_files_rsmtool>`.

-.. _preprocessing_steps:
+.. _feature_preprocessing:

-Preprocessing steps
+Feature pre-processing
-"""""""""""""""""""
+""""""""""""""""""""""

 Data filtering
 ~~~~~~~~~~~~~~

-1. Remove all responses with non-numeric values for at least one of the features (see :ref:`column selection methods <column_selection_rsmtool>` for different ways to select features).
+1. Remove all training and evaluation responses that have non-numeric for any of the features (see :ref:`column selection methods <column_selection_rsmtool>` for different ways to select features).

-2. Remove all responses with non-numeric values of :ref:`train_label_column <train_label_column_rsmtool>` or :ref:`test_label_column <test_label_column_rsmtool>`.
+2. Remove all training and evaluation responses with non-numeric values for human scores.

-3. Remove all responses with zero values in :ref:`train_label_column <train_label_column_rsmtool>` or :ref:`test_label_column <test_label_column_rsmtool>`.
-Zero scored responses are removed since in many scoring rubrics zero scores are different from other numeric scores.
-Set :ref:`exclude_zero_scores <exclude_zero_scores_rsmtool>` to ``false`` if you want to keep responses with scores of 0.
+3. Optionally emove all training and evaluation responses with zero values for human scores.
+Zero scored responses are usually removed since in many scoring rubrics, zero scores usually indicate off-topic or garbled responses.

-4. Remove all feature with constant values (standard deviation equals 0).
+4. Remove all features with values that do not change across responses (i.e., those with a standard deviation close to 0).

 Data preprocessing
 ~~~~~~~~~~~~~~~~~~

-1. Truncate outliers defined as mean + or - 4*standard deviation.
+1. Truncate/clamp any outlier feature values, where outliers are defined as :math:`\mu \pm 4*\sigma`, where :math:`\mu` is the mean and :math:`\sigma` is the standard deviation.

-2. Apply ``transformations`` defined in :ref:`feature .json file <json_column_selection>` or identified automatically when using :ref:`subset-based column selection <subset_transformation>`.
+2. Apply pre-specified transformations to feature values.

-3. Flip feature ``sign`` as defined in :ref:`feature .json file <json_column_selection>` or (if applicable) in :ref:`feature subset file <subset_sign>`.
+3. Flip the signs for feature values if necessary.

 4. Standardize all transformed feature values into *z*-scores.

 .. _preprocessing_parameters:

-Preprocessing parameters
+Pre-processing parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 The same preprocessing steps are applied to both training and evaluation set.
 The following parameters are learnt on the training set and used when pre-processing the evaluation set:

 - Mean and standard deviation of raw feature values.
 These are used to compute ''ceiling'' and ''floor'' values and truncate outliers on the evaluation set;